baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 The big jump in abstraction comes with the definition of vector spaces and how vectors can be more than just lists of numbers.
 Specifically, we saw how functions can be n-dimensional vectors coming from some vector space of functions.
 A vector space can be described by a set of basis vectors the number of which define the dimensionality of the vector space.

-Last, we applied our generalization of vector spaces to gain a new perspective of the popular Fourier transform; as an inner product between the input function and a complex exponential.
+Last, we applied our generalization of vector spaces and linearity to gain a new perspective of the popular Fourier transform; as an inner product between the input function and a complex exponential.